stuvusIT/handtuchsystem/DEVELOPMENT.md

 ## CI & Build Pipeline

-The Engelsystem can be tested and automatically deployed to a testing/staging/production environment.
+The Handtuchsystem can be tested and automatically deployed to a testing/staging/production environment.
 This functionality requires a [GitLab](https://about.gitlab.com/) server with a working docker runner.

 To use the deployment features the following secret variables need to be defined (if undefined the step will be skipped):